Skip to content

 Bodesbeck Law — common questions

 Bodesbeck Law is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 544m of ascent and takes most walkers 3-6 hours.
-Terrain: Steep grass face onto the ridge, then a fine narrow watershed of cropped turf.
+Ground conditions: Steep grass face onto the ridge, then a fine narrow watershed of cropped turf.

-When is the best time to climb Bodesbeck Law?
+What's the best month to climb Bodesbeck Law?

-Good signal on summit; EE reliable.
+Good summit signal; EE works well.
 Southern Uplands moorland summit.

 Is Bodesbeck Law safe in winter?